RFP Response Templates

 • A notable past work experience that relates to their career expertise.

 This is an easy one-and-done task.
 And, when done as a whole, these overviews will follow the same flow and voice.
 This helps avoid instances where Sally writes three paragraphs about her work experience while Stewart only shares two sentences about his education.
-When saved properly, you’ll be able to grab each employee’s information and combine into one document to quickly attach into your proposal.
+When saved properly, you’ll be able to grab each employee’s information and combine it into one document to quickly attach to your proposal.

-Organizational Chart
+RFP Proposal Response Template: Organizational Chart

 Prepare ahead of time to submit a hierarchical chart explaining your management structure.
 This chart will further be edited to meet specific RFP requirements and show exactly who will be working on the project.
 To properly prepare, include employee information such as: